Changissnz/caricature_of_the_modern_American_savage/README.md

 makes for a great starting point.
 Modern American savages long for dysfunctional circumstances to afflict those that are more talented and moral than them.
 With dysfunctional circumstances comes the opportunity for them to really take charge, to seize the reins from the powers that were.
-This is a very rudimentary observation since the forging of civilization, no matter how technocratic or theocratic or somewhere in between, is for a systemic "product", a world that should be.
+This is a very rudimentary observation because the forging of civilization, no matter how technocratic or theocratic or somewhere in between, is for a systemic "product", a world that should be.
 Once the system morphs into questionable forms, and then serious questions are asked about serious shortcomings, there is the opening.
-The rise of a modern American savage.
+The rise of a modern American savage, someone that perhaps stood by ideals through thick and thin and rain or shine despite the duplicity that they had to obscure to maintain the straight and steadfast posture.
+But once the obscurantism no longer suffices, they reflect on themself as an exposed one, so they then believe that they should no longer have to "hide" anything for their true form.
+A human being in a civilization, one that underwent civility processes, that is indeed a savage, a modern American savage at that.